explodinglabs/explodinglabs.github.io/docs/_posts/python/2021-07-01-code-quality-pre-commit.markdown

 I use *Black* to ensure code is formatted,
 *Pylint* to disallow unused imports, and *Mypy* for type checking.

-These Pre-commit hooks will run these checks when you try to commit -- catching problems before they reach your repository.
+These pre-commit hooks will check your code when you _commit_ -- catching problems before they reach your repository.

 ## How to install the Pre-commit hooks